 An audit of change management should review IT results to identify key improvement opportunities.
-During the audit of change management programs, auditors need to:
+Auditors need to perform the following tasks during change management program audits:

-Identify and assess key controls within the change management processes that ensure all changes are properly authorized and tested prior to implementation
+- Identify and assess key controls within the change management processes that ensure that all changes are properly authorized and tested prior to implementation.

-Determine the quality of the information generated by the change management program and assess whether it is sufficient enough to manage the change management process
+- Determine the quality of the information generated by the change management program and assess whether it is enough to manage the change management process.

-Recommend opportunities for improvement of change management activities
+- Recommend opportunities for the improvement of change management activities.